Miles Bridges NBA Preview vs. the Heat

 Miles Bridges Insights vs. the Heat

-- Bridges has taken 14.8 shots per game this season and made 7.4 per game, which account for 8.2% and 8.7%, respectively, of his team's total.
+- This season, Bridges has made 7.4 shots per game, which accounts for 9.1% of his team's total makes.

-- This season, he's accounted for 9.2% of his team's three-pointers made, averaging 2.1 per game.
+- He's put up 5.1 threes per game, or 8.5% of his team's shots from beyond the arc this season.

-- On defense, the Heat have allowed 111.5 points per game, which is ninth-best in the league.
+- The Heat are the ninth-best defensive team in the league, giving up 111.7 points per game.

-- The Heat are the eighth-ranked team in the league, giving up 43 rebounds per game.
+- On the glass, the Heat have given up 42.5 rebounds per game, which puts them seventh in the league.

-- The Heat are the 16th-ranked squad in the league, giving up 26.2 assists per game.
+- The Heat concede 26.4 assists per game, 16th-ranked in the league.

-- Looking at 3-pointers, the Heat are ranked 20th in the NBA, conceding 13.5 makes per game.
+- In terms of 3-pointers, the Heat are 22nd in the NBA, allowing 13.7 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!